On the initial value of PageRank

-However, in real-world networks, the results are not consistent for the above mentioned cases.
-In Blog network, we have observed that PageRank score fluctuates when $\beta$ is inversely proportional to the degree of vertex (see Figure \ref{FigBlog}(a)).
-When all $\beta_i$ are equal to one, PageRank value fluctuates but less than that in the previous case (see Figure \ref{FigBlog}(b)).
-When $\beta_i$ is proportional to the degree of vertex $i$, $\beta$ and PageRank score correlate positively (see Figure \ref{FigBlog}(c)).
-PageRank values are stable when $\beta_i$ is proportional to the square of the degree of vertex $i$ (see Figure \ref{FigBlog}(d)).
+In the blog network, we have observed that PageRank score fluctuates when the initial value $\pmb\beta$ of PageRank is inversely proportional to the degree of a vertex (Figure \ref{fig:Blog}(a)).
+When all $\beta_i$ is equal to one, the PageRank value fluctuates but less than that in the previous case (Figure \ref{fig:Blog}(b)).
+When $\beta_i$ is proportional to the degree of vertex $i$, PageRank score is proportional to $\pmb\beta$ (Figure \ref{fig:Blog}(c)).
+PageRank values are stable when $\beta_i$ is proportional to the square of the degree of vertex $i$ (Figure \ref{fig:Blog}(d)).

-In P2P (peer-to-peer) network, we have seen high fluctuation of PageRank value for some high degree vertices when $\beta$ is inversely proportional to the degree of a vertex (see Figure \ref{FigP2P}(a)).
-Similar observation is also found when all $\beta_i$ are equal to one (see Figure \ref{FigP2P}(b)).
-When $\beta_i$ is proportional to the degree of vertex $i$, PageRank score is also proportional to the degree of vertex $i$ (see Figure \ref{FigP2P}(c)).
-PageRank score is stable when $\beta_i$ is proportional to the square of the degree of vertex $i$ (see Figure \ref{FigP2P}(d)).